6 min readVarun Gandhi

 E-commerce Product Page — React, TypeScript, Next.js, Tailwind CSS Built a responsive product listing page with filtering, sorting, and cart functionality.
 Implemented SSG for product pages and achieved 98 Lighthouse performance score.
 Deployed on Vercel.

-Frontend Developer Resume Summary
+Crafting a Compelling Frontend Developer Resume Summary for ATS Success

 Example for a React-focused role: "Frontend developer with 3 years of experience building responsive web applications using React, TypeScript, and Next.js.
 Focused on component architecture, performance optimization, and accessibility.
 Track record of improving Core Web Vitals scores and delivering pixel-perfect UI from Figma designs in agile team environments."

-Check Your ATS Match Score
+Don't Guess: Check Your Frontend Developer Resume's ATS Match Score

 Frontend JDs are keyword-dense.
 After tailoring your resume for a specific role, run an ATS check to see which framework and tooling keywords you've covered — and which ones are missing before you apply.